 When treating tooth grinding, we take a holistic approach that takes your lifestyle as a whole into account.
 This means:

 Muscular pain is the most common complaint, which is a result of muscle imbalance or overuse due to bruxism.
 Bruxism is excessive clenching or grinding of the teeth that is not part of the normal chewing or talking movements of the jaw.
+Most patients have no idea they clench or grind as much as they do, especially if it happens overnight while they sleep.

 Once we have diagnosed the reason why you grind (or clench) your teeth, we can support you by: